Madden NFL 24: Trailer, Gameplay, Story & Reaction

 It allows you to control a single-player rather than an entire team with the goal of being inducted into the Pro Footballl Hall Of Fame.
 Hopefully Superstar mode will have cutscenes similar to the ones we've seen in games like NBA 2K, or in the upcoming F1 23's Braking Point 2.
 It would also be nice too if this meant things like pre or post game interviews.

+The last one seems exciting.
+Hopefully players have a little more emotion, especially on big plays.
+We also hope that if your team is losing by two scores with 10 seconds left, your players don't celebrate for making a play then.
+We'll find out more about the AI enhancements as we get closer to launch.

-Mini Games are also returning to Madden NFL, but to what capacity we're still unsure.
+25 Mini Games are also returning to Madden NFL, but to what capacity we're still unsure.
 Will they be playable online?
-How many mini-games will there be?
 Will they be added to the game over time or all at launch?
-Will The Gauntlet also make its return?

 According to Mahar, the developers have “added more ways to play with mini-games and Superstar, more realism through FieldSENSE, deeper immersion with dozens of foundational football improvements and the introduction of SAPIEN Technology – all of which bring the game closer to what fans see from the NFL.”